 Termination of use of EEC.
 An obligation and warranty to promptly cease all use of the private key corresponding to the public key listed in an EEC upon expiration or revocation of that EEC.

+The list above is consistent with lists used elsewhere for example by the CA/Browser Forum in [b-EV-Cert]